Wake Forest University Department of Counseling

 • Chapter 2, pp. 26–48

-Familiarize yourself with the ACA Code of Ethics:
+Become familiar with the ACA Code of Ethics:

 • ACA Code of Ethics (PDF)

 Discussion 1.2: Counseling Ethics Scenarios (Initial Post Due Day 4, Reply Posts Due Day 7) None Practice Quiz: Who Wants to Be a Counselor?
-Week 1: Chapters 1 & 2 (Not graded) (Open until Week 7 Day 5)
+Week 1: Chapters 1 & 2 (Not Graded) (Open until Week 7 Day 5)

-Week 2: The Counseling Process and Counseling with Diverse Populations (January 22 – January 28)
+Week 2: The Counseling Process and Counseling with Diverse Populations (September 2 – September 8)

 Week 2 Schedule